smellyshovel/form-sentinel/README.md

     to add Form Sentinel to your dependencies list.

 ## Usage
-**First of all** you should create a variable which contains a link to your form element.
+**First of all** you should create a variable which contains a link to your form
+element:
 ```javascript
 let form = document.querySelector("#myForm");
 ```

-**Then** you should add `validationRules` property to your form object and make it equal to the object, that contains validation constraints for the definite form.
-For example:
+**Then** add the `validationRules` property to your `form` and make it equal to the object, that contains validation constraints for this `form`:
 ```javascript
 form.validationRules = {
     name: {